openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 #### Multiple controllers reconcile the same infrastructure

-We aim to prevent multiple controllers (being Machine API and Cluster API) simultaneously reconciling infrastructure as descibred in the [filtering][filtering] above.
+We aim to prevent multiple controllers (being Machine API and Cluster API) simultaneously reconciling infrastructure as described in the [filtering][filtering] above.

 However, were there to be multiple controllers reconciling the same Machine, there are three cases to consider.
 Create, Update and Deletion operations.

-In a Create operation, if both controllers attempted the create simultaneously, it could lead to an additional host being created and then orphaned within the infrastrucutre provider.
+In a Create operation, if both controllers attempted the create simultaneously, it could lead to an additional host being created and then orphaned within the infrastructure provider.
 Once a controller has created the host, it is expected to populate the provider ID and use this to look up the infrastructure in future reconciles.
 The synchronisation controller would overwrite the non-authoritative provider ID, effectively orphaning the host.

 In an Update operation, since the infrastructure is immutable, the updates are only gathering information.
 In this case, the synchronisation controller would overwrite the information, should it differ, in the non-authoritative API.
 This could lead to a hot loop/fight between the two controllers.
-Rate limiting should be used in the controllers to prevert rapid reconciles in this fashion.
+Rate limiting should be used in the controllers to prevent rapid reconciles in this fashion.

 In a Delete operation, both controllers would attempt to delete the same infrastructure.
 It is expected that this would not cause issue in most cases as the infrastructure provider should be able to handle multiple requests to delete the same object.